seeker-seventy-six/tirzhelp-bot/README.md

 This is a Flask-based application that integrates with the Telegram Bot API.
 It allows you to interact with Telegram supergroups and handle commands from users.
 The bot is set up with a webhook to process incoming updates and respond accordingly.

-Once the bot is deployed to Heroku and added as a member to a Telegram supergroup or group chat, it can be used for the following features.
+Once the Telegram bot is deployed to Heroku and it's Telegram account added as a member to a Telegram supergroup or group chat with moderator permissions, it can be used for the following features.

 ## Features